jonpalmisc/ibis/README.md

 > disassembler to use a virtual environment.
 If you wish to install the plugins
 > manually, replicate what is done in the Makefile.

+> [!TIP]
+> If you use Binary Ninja, you can also install Ibis from the Binary Ninja
+> plugin manager.

 ## Troubleshooting

 If a binary fails to load or the detected segments don't look quite right,